 [Begin Residues Data] (4,4)

-Note that omitting the keywords for any of the matrix elements other than the diagonals in the above examples is permissible, implying that the matrix element data of the omitted matrix elements are all zero.
+Note that omitting the keywords for any or all of the matrix elements in the above examples is permissible, implying that the matrix element data of the omitted matrix elements are all zero.

 Also note that for large pin count components with regularly repeating patterns, such as connectors, the explicit indexing syntax allows for a long list of indices after the [Begin Residues Data] keyword to support reusing the same matrix element data for several matrix elements.